Bones + Longing

 Bones + Longing is the fifth studio album by Irish singer-songwriter Gemma Hayes.

-The album was released on 14 November in Ireland and on 17 November in the UK, the US & Canada.
+The album was released on 14 November in Ireland and on 17 November in the UK, the US and Canada.
 It was released elsewhere around the world on 2 March 2015 and German speaking territories on 6 March 2015, with a vinyl release on 12 June 2015.

 The album was recorded in Dublin, Noyant-la-Gravoyère and London.

 Background and development

 In June 2012, Gemma Hayes announced she was writing new material in Ireland.
 Hayes had previously planned to move back to Los Angeles to work on the album, but later decided against this decision and continued to reside in Dublin.

 By 9 August 2012, Hayes announced she had begun a side-project with long-term producer David Odlum and was continuing to work on her own material.
 Hayes also confirmed the future release of a live limited edition vinyl (previously billed for 2013 release).Night & Day's release was deferred until spring 2014 and was funded through her Pledge Music campaign.
 By October 2012, Hayes began a short tour of Ireland and the UK, Hayes would not return to the live music scene until 2013.

-By 22 April 2013, Hayes announced a new batch of songs were written while in Ireland and demos where being finalized in a studio in France where the bones of the fifth studio album (later titled named as Bones+Longing) were recorded.
+By 22 April 2013, Hayes announced a new batch of songs were written while in Ireland and demos were being finalized in a studio in France where the bones of the fifth studio album (later titled named as Bones+Longing) were recorded.